alterNERDtive/EDDiscovery-wiki/Using-the-History-Grid.md

 Using the Event Filter drop down, you can filter events by specific event types

+# Column Resizing

+Columns automatically resize when you change the size of the EDDiscovery window.
+They also remember their widths over a shutdown of the program.

 # Selecting multiple entries

 You can click drag down on the grid to select multiple entries at one time for right clicking.